laukik-hase/sync-pr-to-gitlab/CONTRIBUTING.md

 - **Automatic `requirements.txt`:** Changes to dependencies are automatically reflected in the `requirements.txt` file, derived from `pyproject.toml`.
 Direct modifications should be avoided; instead, update `pyproject.toml`.

+- **Automatic `requirements.txt`:** Changes to dependencies are automatically reflected in the `requirements.txt` file, derived from `pyproject.toml`.
+Direct modifications to `requirements.txt` should be avoided; instead, update `pyproject.toml`.
+The auto-generated `requirements.txt` is used for creating a Docker image, ensuring that dependency changes are locked into your containerized environment.

 - **Commit Standard:** Adherence to the Espressif standard for Conventional Commits ensures consistency in commit messages.
 Tools like pre-commit hooks and the integrated PR linter DangerJS assist in formatting commit messages appropriately, a key factor for `commitizen` to auto-generate the changelog.

 ## Code and Testing